BlackRedLight/Enemy-detection/README.md

 Reads a frame from the connected camera.
 Refreshes it in the object, so it can be used to find movements on it.
 It also returns this frame.
 Use it before `motionCoordinates()` and `motionFrame()`.

 ### MotionCamera.refreshBg(bg_count)
 Sets a background.
 It will be base frame to find movements.
 Ones it's called it starts to search for background.
-It will look for `bg_count` frames in a row, that has no difference between one another.
+It will look for `bg_count` frames in a row, taken every 1 second, that has no difference between one another.
 It uses `senitivity` setting.
 If your camera has a hard time to find a background try to raise up your `senitivity` setting.

 ### MotionCamera.motionCoordinates()
 Find motion using `frame` and `bg` and return a tuple with number of boxes and a list of lists of coordinates of each movement box in format `(number, [[x1, y1, x2, y2],...])`.